 The Parks department maintains a total of five boarded rinks, four snow bank rinks as well as three natural ice surfaces.
 The Parks department floods outdoor rinks once the temperature drops to and maintains a constant -10 degrees Celsius for a minimum of one week.

-The outdoor rinks are available for all residents to use and enjoy and are available on a first come first serve basis.
+The outdoor rinks on the list are available for all residents to use and enjoy and are available on a first come first serve basis.
 The Parks department does not book out the rinks or ice surfaces.
-Remember to always skate with a partner and wear appropriate warm clothing and safety gear.
+Remember to always skate with a partner, wear appropriate warm clothing and safety gear.

-During winter months, natural surfaces will be plowed only when they measure between 10 inches to 12 inches.
+During winter months, natural surfaces will be plowed only when they measure between 10 to 12 inches.

 Nose Creek Pond: N/A